 "No," Kira says, picking up the L finger puppet and turning it over and over in his hands.
 "They are going to go, one by one, but we're not here for them.
 Ryuk merely wanted to say hello."

 Ryuk giggles as he walks through the wall, leaving him alone with the thing that can't remember killing L.

 Shinigami don't care who they kill – Ryuk, leaning over Yagami's body, harvesting bullets from the cooling flesh of the boy he followed for over half a decade – and Near doesn't know why he thought it would be different with Kira.
 No, he knows why he thought that.
-He is still thinking of Kira as the human Light Yagami, he is thinking of a self-righteous human fool, not a shinigami.
+He is still thinking of Kira as the human Light Yagami, he is still thinking of a self-righteous human fool, not a shinigami.

 There is nothing Near hates more than inability, than ineffectuality, and if Ryuk intends to rub his face in the fact that he can't do anything to stop Kira just wandering out and killing the first person he sees, then he's succeeding.

 "Why did Ryuk want to say hello?
 Why did you go along with him?"